-Previous-day alcohol consumption appears to affect surgical skills on virtual reality simulatorApril 18th, 2011 in Other
+Previous-day alcohol consumption appears to affect surgical skills on virtual reality simulatorApril 18, 2011 in Medicine & Health / Other

 Excessive alcohol consumption appears to be associated with changes in some surgical skills performed on virtual reality simulator testing the following day, according to a report in the April issue of Archives of Surgery, one of the JAMA/Archives journals.

 "While surgical performance is certain to be impaired acutely with excessive alcohol consumption, there is little information that defines the persistence of this effect," the authors write as background information in the study.
 "The potential for both early and late alcohol-related performance problems to emerge during laparoscopic surgery is of particular concern given the intense demands it makes on cognitive, perceptual and visuospatial abilities and the known vulnerability of these human factors to the effects of alcohol."